 Our advancement team and events staff are here to help you make your event great!
-We can assist you with appropriate protocol, inviting VIP’s, promoting your event and point you to resources and tips.
-Feel free to reach out to us directly for advice or look below for more information.
+We can assist you with locating appropriate protocol, inviting VIP’s, promoting your event and point you to resources and tips.
+Feel free to reach out to us directly for advice or look below for more great event information.

 Event Planning Steps and Resources